Main Menu

 Read news

-With a broad educational background, Professor Greaves initially training in zoology and immunology in the sixties at University College in London and Stockholm.
+With a broad educational background, Professor Greaves initially trained in zoology and immunology in the sixties at University College in London and Stockholm.
 He was drawn into cancer research in the mid-1970s when, as a young father, he visited a cancer ward at a London hospital and met children stricken with leukaemia.
-At the time, little was known about the disease, and Professor Greaves began a lifelong study – initially at the Imperial Cancer Research Fund (now the Cancer Research UK London Research Institute) - into its biology in the hope of improving patient diagnosis, treatment options and ultimately prevention.
+At the time, little was known about the disease, and Professor Greaves began a lifelong study – initially at the Imperial Cancer Research Fund (now the Cancer Research UK London Research Institute) – into its biology in the hope of improving patient diagnosis, treatment options and ultimately prevention.

 His research at the ICR has been recognised by many national and international awards including the José Carreras Award, the British Society for Haematology Gold Medal and the King Faisal International Prize for Medicine.